VenkatRaman3103/Craft/notes/04-17-may/toolBar.md

 - [x] create a mobile, desktop and tablet size view switcher
 - [x] connect the mobile, desktop and tablet size view switcher with canvas

-- [ ] custom screen size functionlity
+- [x] custom screen size functionlity
-- [ ] drop down ui to add, edit, save and delete screen size
+- [x] drop down ui to add, edit, save and delete screen size
-- [ ] connect the backend with frontend
+- [x] connect the backend with frontend

 ## frontend

 - [x] added prompt UI to add new screen size
 - [x] connect the prompt with backend
 - [x] manage state, invalidation, api and UI changes for creating new screensize
+- [x] add prompt UI to updat the values
+- [x] add edit functionality to edit the name, width and the height

 ## db

 - [x] create a backend schema
+- [x] add a new route to update all the values

 ## api